davidbasilefilho/libstring.ai/README.md

 # String Library for C

 A simple and efficient string manipulation library for C, providing common string operations with a clean API.
 The library features Small String Optimization (SSO) and SIMD-accelerated operations where available.
+Built using the C23 standard to leverage modern language features and demonstrate AI's understanding of cutting-edge programming standards.

 **Note: This project was ENTIRELY created using AI models - specifically Claude 3.7 Sonnet (for the majority of the work) and Claude 3.5 Sonnet (used during rate limiting periods) from Anthropic, along with Visual Studio Code's Agent edit tool.
 No manual coding was required.**

 ## Project Overview

 This project implements a modern, optimized string library for C that provides common string manipulation functions.
+The code is fully compliant with the C23 standard, taking advantage of modern features such as:

+- `[[nodiscard]]` attributes for better error handling
+- `[[maybe_unused]]` attributes for improved code clarity
+- `static_assert` for compile-time checks
+- Built-in overflow checking with `__builtin_mul_overflow`
+- Modern memory alignment requirements

 The code is organized as follows:

 - `string_lib.h` - Header file with function declarations and documentation
 - `string_lib.c` - Implementation of the string functions